JamesTsay-12/blog-site/_posts/2025-08-05-Cancer-Testing.md

 My mom was diagnosed with Stage 3b colon cancer more than a decade ago.
 She had lymph node involvement, and underwent surgery to remove a large tumor from her colon.
 Chemotherapy followed — FOLFOX (with oxaliplatin) — which caused terrible side effects.
 After that, she frequently remarked “chemo is hell” and vowed never to go through it again.

 Her oncologist at the time was elderly and didn’t seem to have any awareness of modern molecular diagnostics or targeted therapy.
 Within a couple of years, she was diagnosed with Stage 4 disease, with metastases in her lungs.
-She would later undergo two separate lung surgeries.
+She later had two separate surgeries to remove tumors from her lungs.

 Miraculously, she remained cancer-free for a long time — possibly more than five years.